SourceForge.net Logo

 A read-only filesystem for the Conduant StreamStor disk recorders.
 These recorders are used in Mark5, one of the several types of astronomic and geodetic VLBI data storage computers.

-My file system layer provides normal file access to the data stored on the recorders diskpack(s).
-It works in default kernel 2.4 and kernel 2.6.
-On a Mark5's the file system makes any 'disk2file' step obsolete, as you no longer have to copy scans out onto normal disk or RAID before you can access them.
-In addition scans become accessible to normal software, for FTP, Tsunami UDP, NFS or cluster export, data processing such as correlation, and so on.
+This file system provides normal file access to the data stored on the recorder diskpack(s).
+It works in normal kernel 2.4 and kernel 2.6 on normal Linux distros.
+On a Mark5 the file system makes any 'disk2file' step obsolete, as you no longer have to copy scans out onto disk before you can access them.
+In addition scans become accessible to normal software for FTP, Tsunami UDP, Grid-FTP, UDT, NFS or cluster export, data processing such as correlation, Matlab, and so on.

 Opening diskpack...